 Medical advances permit a growing number of children and adults to live successfully with disabilities.
-Clients, who have experienced an injury or a health condition that has impacted their ability to function in day-to-day life, can maximize their physical, mental and social abilities through rehabilitation.
-Under the supervision of an occupational therapist or physiotherapist, the therapist assistant works with clients across the lifespan with the goal of helping the clients to be active participants in society.
+Clients who have experienced an injury or a health condition that has impacted their ability to function in day-to-day life, can maximize their physical, mental, and social abilities through rehabilitation.
+Under the supervision of an occupational therapist or physiotherapist, the therapist assistant works with clients across the lifespan with the goal of facilitating their active participation in our society.
 Therapist assistants also support facility administration by managing therapeutic supplies and maintaining equipment.

-SAIT's Rehabilitation Therapy Assistant diploma program trains students to become knowledgeable and skilled assistants in occupational and physical therapy.
-Course content meets or exceeds the essential competencies required for support personnel in both professions.
+SAIT's Rehabilitation Therapy Assistant diploma program trains students to become knowledgeable and skilled assistants in occupational and physical therapy, and the curriculum meets or exceeds the essential competencies required for support personnel in both professions.

-The Rehabilitation Therapy Assistant program is two years in length and is comprised of four semesters.
-The first semester of the program addresses key concepts of rehabilitation and health care delivery.
-Observational visits to the clinical settings assist the student in integrating knowledge of normal physical and psychological function with basic therapeutic skills.
-More advanced rehabilitation concepts, common health conditions and therapeutic skills used in occupational therapy and physical therapy are taught in the second semester.
-Professionalism and communication skills are also emphasized and practiced when the student completes a two-week practicum.
+The Rehabilitation Therapy Assistant program is two years in length and comprised of four semesters.
+The first semester of the program addresses key concepts of rehabilitation and healthcare delivery.
+Observational visits to the clinical settings assist learners in integrating knowledge of normal physical and psychological function with basic therapeutic skills.
+More advanced rehabilitation concepts, common health conditions, and therapeutic skills used in occupational therapy and physical therapy are taught in the second semester.

-In the third semester of the program, advanced therapeutic skills and complex health conditions are integrated in a second two-week practicum.
-In the fourth and final semester, professional practices are integrated in the 12-week practicum.
-The student returns to SAIT for the final two weeks of the semester for comprehensive practical examinations and to consolidate his/her experiences.
+In the third semester of the program, advanced therapeutic skills and complex health conditions are taught.
+Professionalism and communication skills are also emphasized and practiced during a four-week practicum.
+In the fourth and final semester of the program, professional practices are integrated throughout a 12-week practicum.
+Students spend the final three weeks of the semester at SAIT, engaging in comprehensive practical examinations and consolidating their experiences.